 A downloadable PowerPoint presentation for parents.

-their children stay safe online.
+Information and resources to help parents keep their children safe online.

 http://parentinfo.org/ is a site for schools and parents.
 The parent zone's work has focussed on the impact of digigtal technologies on families.

 NSPCC Share Aware https://www.nspcc.org.uk/preventing-abuse/keeping-children-safe/share-aware/ On-line Safety Advice from the NSPCC - including guidance on apps and games - as well as Parents Guide to Minecraft.